-Disabilities That Appear Within One Year After Discharge
+Disabilities That Appear Within 1 Year After Discharge

 - Health care

-- Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s Disease: any time after separation
+- Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s Disease (a long-lasting illness that affects muscle control), can appear any time after discharge.